 .
 For registration and information: firstname.lastname@example.org

 .
-The seminar will cover topics related to human rights in the various aspects that characterize them on the historical, legal, cultural and educational levels.
+The seminar will cover topics related to human rights in their various aspects in historical, legal, cultural and educational terms.
 Beginning with definitions of the concept of human rights, the origins, development and contemporary trends concerning civil and political, social, economic and cultural rights are analyzed.
 Insights are devoted to education and the relationship between art, cinema and human rights.

 The Course of Study recognizes among other curricular activities the seminar modules activated by the Departments of the School of Humanities.
 For the academic year 2022/23: